marco-lee25/IR-project/README.md

 ```

 ## The elasticsearch server docker
 This project uses **Elasticsearch** for indexing and retrieving documents.
-The preprocessed indices are stored in `./database/data/`:
+The processed indices are stored in `./database/data/`:

 **Elasticsearch Indices strcuture**:
 - `arxiv_index_data.json`